karloscodes/fusionaly-devbox/README.md

 - Full Fusionaly server (Docker) via Caddy
 - Beautiful demo at `/` with interactive event buttons
-- Extra subpage at `/alt.html` to register a page view on a different path
 - Admin dashboard under `/admin`
 - Runs on http://localhost:8080 (no HTTPS needed)
 - No license required — DevBox runs in test mode with a test key
-  - Test key: IM-DEVBOX-TEST-ONLY (guarded; DevBox aborts if not in test mode)

 ## Manual Setup (clone + run)